biolab/orange3-text/doc/widgets/score-documents.md

 4. If *Send Automatically*, changes are communicated automatically.
 Alternatively press *Send*.
 5. Filter documents based on the document title in the first column.
 Below is the table with the document titles in the first column and scores in other columns.

+**Note**: Score Documents will apply preprocessing from the input Corpus to words before scoring.

 Example
 -------